 Download printer-friendly version: Click here

-According to Garden Communities’ Maria Friscia, who supervises the Golden Resident program, the residents’ loyalty and longevity reflects the shared value placed on belonging and well-being, and the distinctive security that comes with time and trust.
+According to Garden Communities’ Maria Friscia, who supervises the Golden Resident program, the residents’ loyalty and longevity is echoed as well in the Garden Communities team at London Terrace.
 “Garden Communities residents and employees, alike, have found more than just a place to live or work – they have found a place to call home,” she said.
 “This program is just so meaningful for everyone, and the celebration is always so heartwarming.”

 About Garden Communities